 Playing games with students opens up the lines of communication.
 Not every student sits down and intently listens to everything a stranger has to say about Jesus.
 And some students aren’t comfortable in a one-on-one conversation with an adult.
-But leading games gives you the opportunity to get a students attention!
-When you are able to laugh with a students and relate over the shared experience of a funny, memorable moment — you break down a barrier.
+But leading games gives you the opportunity to get a student’s attention!
+When you are able to laugh with a student and relate over the shared experience of a funny, memorable moment — you break down a barrier.
 Fun can act as the first step towards a spiritual connection.

 3. Build Relationships

 Games lead to shared connections.
 Shared connections lead to relationships.
 And relationships lead to influence.
 Once you personally connect with a student, you have the opportunity to genuinely communicate with them.
 Everything that you do and say becomes more influential and you will have a stronger platform for sharing the love and good news of Jesus with your students.

 Need custom graphics to promote a game or upcoming youth event?
 Let us help you!
 For Ministry Resources’ graphic designers would be happy to make you a promo, social share graphic, or any other custom content you may need.
 Use promo code JUNE0608 to request a [free] custom design!